pkarl/pk.scrollHeaders/README.md

 ### Notes
 * IE9+ compat
-* It requires jQuery at the moment.
-It could pretty easily be refactored out, though.
 * There are no tests
 * There's no minified version
-* It's not on bower
+* It's not on bower registry

 ## Usage: